Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

 "You just responded."

-"HERE's the bedroom, mother," Anna said through gritted teeth, hoping to prevent another argument as she roughly nudged her mother towards the room.
+"HERE's the bedroom, mother," Anna said through gritted teeth, roughly nudging her mother towards the room.

-Anna scratched her neck nervously.
+Anna scratched her neck.
 "N-No. In there.
-That's the bedroom…It's really just a dressing room, but I'm going to use it as a bedroom."
+That's the bedroom…It's really just a dressing room, but we're going to use it as a bedroom."

 Anna cocked her jaw, nodding reassurance to herself while she averted her mother's gaze.
 "It'll fit.
-I-I measured the room."
+I measured the room."

 "A double bed?"

 "No, an oversized single."